China's smog provides cover for burglar in novel by environment official

 Hebei, home to seven of China's ten worst smog-hit cities, has been under pressure to cut dependence on heavy industries such as coal, steel and cement, but has struggled to find viable alternatives for growth.

-Some Chinese internet commentators were sceptical, calling the book a propaganda piece.
+Some Chinese internet commentators were skeptical, calling the book a propaganda piece.

 "It's good that it touches on an issue that bears on people's real lives, but let's hope the government can actually improve the environment too," one microblogger wrote.